 LEAD TESTING IN SCHOOLS

-On September 6, 2016 the Governor signed into law Chapter 296 of the Laws of 2016.
+On Sept.
+6, 2016, the governor signed into law Chapter 296 of the Laws of 2016.
 This law requires school districts and BOCES to conduct testing of school potable water sources in occupied buildings and to monitor for lead contamination and remediate where necessary.
 This legislation also requires that we notify the general public of the test results and, when applicable, efforts to remedy sources of water containing lead levels greater than or equal to 15 parts per billion.

 Results of testing of school potable water sources can be found by clicking on this link.